tpage99/wcpartners/src/pages/resources/community-events.md

 To register for the Spring 2020 season, access their application here: http://parkboard.org/DocumentCenter/View/6709/MiracleLeagueRegistration-Fall-2019-PDF

 **Registration forms due by March 31, 2020**

+### Service Animals and YOUR Business

+_Friday, April 24, 2020_

+empower: abilities, ARC of the Ozarks, Abilities First, OIP (Ozark Inclusion Partnership) and the City of Springfield bring you this important program to help educate businesses on their rights and how service animals and the ADA apply to them!

+Find out more about this event here: https://www.facebook.com/events/536695003859276/

+### Autism Info Blast

+_Saturday, April 25, 2020 from 10am - 3pm_

+Get ready to learn, be amazed and explore a growing network of local autism service providers and businesses at the Autism Info Blast!🚀

+This is a resource fair for families in the autism community to meet face-to-face with businesses, resources and supports.
+There will be over 40 local vendors that will be represented and so much more!

+Learn more about this event here: https://www.facebook.com/events/542101643331115/

 ---